richardalamo/biz_dev_public/airflow_setup/README.md

 - Instance Type: t2.medium or larger
 - Key Pair Name: Create a new .pem file
 - Storage: At least 8 GiB
-2. Inside the postgresql terminal, run the following:
+2. Inside the postgresql terminal (run "sudo -u postgres psql" in command line), run the following:
 - CREATE DATABASE airflow_db;
 - CREATE USER airflow_user WITH PASSWORD 'beamdatajobscrape25';
 - GRANT ALL PRIVILEGES ON DATABASE airflow_db TO airflow_user;